vulcandth/poke-cia/README.md

 ```

 It is also possible to specify these variables in `config.mk` instead, which saves the trouble of re-typing them every time.

+## Special Credits

+I would like to give special credits to the following:
+* @mid-kid originally came up with the idea of this tool and this extension is developed based on his orig repo.
+* @ISSOtm spent a lot of time helping to restructure the extension, and getting it ready for release.
+* @jakcron went out of their way to download not only one, but two other repos (this and pret) to help resolve a bug in ctrtool.